 Not a victim — collateral damage, they said.

 Eventually, he left us alone — but not until we got his mother involved.
-She didn’t see a problem with his behavior, but when my husband called her a cunt over the phone, everything finally stopped.
+She didn’t see a problem with his behavior, but when my husband called her a cunt over the phone for defending her son’s actions, everything finally stopped.

 We couldn’t reason with her, but I guess her Mormon ears couldn’t handle such vulgarity. 🤷